Abhiraj36/Stocks-App/README.md

 The admin dashboard allows managing stocks, publishing news, and monitoring user activity, while event-driven workflows power automated alerts, AI-driven daily digests, earnings notifications, and sentiment analysis—perfect for developers who want a dynamic, real-time financial platform.

-If you need assistance or face bugs, join our active Discord community with **50k+ members**, where people help each other out.

 ---

 ## ⚙️ Tech Stack

-- **[Better Auth](https://www.better.dev/)** – Framework-agnostic authentication with email/password login, social sign-on, and multi-factor authentication.
+- **[Better Auth](https://www.better.dev/)** is a framework-agnostic authentication and authorization library for TypeScript.
+It provides built-in support for email/password login, social sign-on (Google, GitHub, Apple, and more), and multi-factor authentication, simplifying user authentication and account management.
-- **[CodeRabbit](https://coderabbit.ai/)** – AI-powered code review assistant to catch bugs, enforce best practices, and maintain code quality.
+- **[CodeRabbit](https://coderabbit.ai/)** is an AI-powered code review assistant that integrates with GitHub.
+It helps developers catch bugs, enforce best practices, and maintain consistent code quality across pull requests, reducing manual review effort and speeding up the development workflow.
-- **[Finnhub](https://finnhub.io/)** – Real-time stock, forex, and crypto data API with financial metrics, news, and economic indicators.
+- **[Finnhub](https://finnhub.io/)** is a real-time financial data API that provides stock, forex, and cryptocurrency market data.
+It offers developers access to fundamental data, economic indicators, and news, making it useful for building trading apps, dashboards, and financial analysis tools.
-- **[Inngest](https://www.inngest.com/)** – Event-driven workflows and background jobs for real-time alerts and AI-powered automation.
+- **[Inngest](https://www.inngest.com/)** is a platform for event-driven workflows and background jobs.
+It allows developers to build reliable, scalable automated processes such as real-time alerts, notifications, and AI-powered workflows.
-- **[MongoDB](https://www.mongodb.com/)** – High-performance NoSQL database with flexible JSON-like documents.
-- **[Nodemailer](https://nodemailer.com/)** – Node.js library to send emails, notifications, and transactional messages.
+- **[MongoDB](https://www.mongodb.com/)** is a flexible, high-performance NoSQL database.
+It stores data in JSON-like documents, supports dynamic schemas, and provides robust features for scalability, replication, and querying.
+- **[Nodemailer](https://nodemailer.com/)** is a Node.js library for sending emails easily.
+It supports various transport methods such as SMTP, OAuth2, and third-party services, making it a reliable tool for handling transactional emails, notifications, and contact forms in applications.
-- **[Next.js](https://nextjs.org/)** – React framework for full-stack apps with server-side rendering and API routes.
+- **[Next.js](https://nextjs.org/)** is a powerful React framework for building full-stack web applications.
+It provides server-side rendering, static site generation, and API routes, allowing developers to create optimized and scalable apps
-- **[Shadcn](https://ui.shadcn.com/)** – Customizable, accessible React components for building consistent UIs.
-- **[TailwindCSS](https://tailwindcss.com/)** – Utility-first CSS framework for responsive and custom designs.
+- **[Shadcn](https://ui.shadcn.com/)** is an open-source library of fully customizable, accessible React components.
+It helps teams rapidly build consistent, visually appealing UIs while allowing full control over design and layout.
+- **[TailwindCSS](https://tailwindcss.com/)** is a utility-first CSS framework that allows developers to build custom, responsive designs quickly without leaving their HTML.
+It provides pre-defined classes for layout, typography, colors, and more.
-- **TypeScript** – Statically typed JavaScript for better code quality, maintainability, and tooling.
+- **TypeScript** is a statically typed superset of JavaScript that improves code quality, tooling, and error detection.
+It is ideal for building large-scale applications and enhances maintainability.

 ---